|Here is an update since our last email on November 3, 2019.

 Beginning in February 2019, two of ROBE’s past candidates (Dick Fay and Marlene Breene) joined the five-member PVHA Board when the Board replaced current members (Carolbeth Cozen — subsequent to her Art Jury appointment — and Phil Frengs — when he resigned from the Board).
 This brought significant, fresh perspectives to the Board; however, there were several subsequent decisions where the two new ROBE directors were in the minority (2-3).
 One of those decisions related to proposed changes to the PVHA View Policy; this resulted in restricting roughly half of PVE homes from bringing tree/view disputes to the PVHA.
 Unfortunately, the new/more restrictive policy was approved by the Board (with Fay and Breene voting against the new more restrictive policy.)
 Since then, Marlene Breene has been working diligently on a new more comprehensive policy and we are hopeful that a version of that will replace the current flawed policy; but the outcome is not known.
 Thus, we have concluded that ROBE must stay active this year to promote additional changes to the composition of the Board.

 In July 2019, long-time PVHA Board member Ed Fountain resigned.
-Ed had approved the original sale of Palos Verdes Estates Parkland in 2012 as well as the appeal of the CEPC Judgment that ordered the sale reversed, so ROBE views his resignation as a positive development.
+Ed had approved the original sale of parkland in 2012 as well as the appeal of the CEPC Judgment that ordered the sale reversed, so ROBE views his resignation as a positive development.
 The resulting four-person Board solicited applications to serve as his replacement and interviewed eight members who applied; Charles Tang was appointed to serve.

 Why do we need strong new leadership?